keksnicoh/gpupy/docs/gl/shader.md

 Shaders
 =======

 gpupy.gl.shader brings utilities to work with OpenGL shaders.
+Any object which represents it self as a shader should have `gl_shader_id` attribute which contains the OpenGl program object.

 ```python
 from gpupy.gl.shaders import Shader, Program